Stuart in England training squad to face Wales

 |Coverage: Watch on BBC One; live text commentary on the BBC Sport website & app; highlights on BBC Two and online.

-Will Stuart has been named in England's squad for the Six Nations match with Wales, but fellow prop Kyle Sinckler is an injury doubt.
+Will Stuart has been named in England's training squad for their Six Nations match with Wales, but fellow prop Kyle Sinckler is an injury doubt.

-Bath's Stuart missed the games against Scotland and Italy with an elbow problem but is included in the latest 26-man training squad.
+Bath's Stuart missed the games against Scotland and Italy with an elbow problem but is included in the latest 26-man squad.

 Sinckler has been ruled out of training this week because of a facial injury, but will stay in camp for rehab.